-Only by implementing these s steps in full will t he Local Plan b e compliant with th e NPPF paragraphs 115, 116 and the CROW Act 2000.
+Only by implementing these steps in full will the Local Plan be e compliant with the NPPF paragraphs 115, 116 and the CROW Act 2000.

 Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.